team-commitment-issues/team_commitment_issues-SOEN341_Project_W25/README.md

 # ChatHaven - Team Commitment Issues

 Welcome to the official GitHub repository for Team Commitment Issues' ChatHaven project, part of the SOEN 341 course at Concordia University.
-This repository is used to track our progress throughout the development phases of ChatHaven, a chat application designed to connect users through a seamless and secure communication platform.
+This repository tracks our progress throughout the development phases of ChatHaven, a chat application designed to connect users through a seamless and secure communication platform.

+ChatHaven is a versatile communication platform designed for real-time interaction via text channels and direct messaging.
+It enables teams, communities, and individuals to communicate efficiently in a secure and structured environment.

+## Project Overview

+Key Features (Sprint 1 & 2)
+✔️ User Authentication & Management (Completed in Sprint 1)
+✔️ Text Channels for Group Communication
+✔️ Direct Messaging (DM) Between Users
+✔️ Role-Based Permissions (Admin & Member)
+✔️ Message Moderation (Admin Feature)
+✔️ Customizable User Experience

+Future Sprint features will be added as the project progresses.

 ## Project Description